 Date: First Thursday of each month

 Meeting Info: Join us at Kickback Jack’s (at the outdoor bar) from 5-7 the first Thursday of each month to get to know your fellow veterans at Duke!
 If you do not already have your badge buddy, you will be able to pick it up during the hang.

 I was a Soldier for 30 years.
 I came to Duke Health in 2010, and I am currently the Chief Operating Officer for Duke Health Technology Solutions.
 In the Army, I served in the 9th Infantry Division, 101st Airborne, 1st Armored Division, VII Corps (Germany and Iraq), 12 years in the Pentagon over three assignments and completed my career in West Point, NY at the United States Military Academy.

 Membership is open to all Duke Employees.
-Membership is voluntary and the Association’s efforts should stem from their grassroots efforts.
-Membership supports the Duke Values and missions and the group serves as an advocate for workforce diversity.
-If you would like to become a Duke Military Association Member, or have questions, please reach out to Dan Bruno at email@example.com
+Membership is voluntary, and the Association’s efforts should stem from their grassroots efforts.
+Membership supports the Duke Values and missions, and the group serves as an advocate for workforce diversity.
+If you would like to become a member of the Duke Military Association or have questions, please email email@example.com.
+Sign up to join our mailing list.